Supply Chain Management, M.S.

 Admission Requirements

 The Chaifetz School uses a holistic admissions approach to carefully evaluate all applicants, considering every aspect of their application.
 While an undergraduate degree is required for admission, a business background is not.
-Applicants must submit their:
+Applicants may be required to submit their:

 Applications are reviewed on a rolling basis once all application materials are received.
 The average time for admissions decisions is two weeks.